Tax Insight · CGT

 If you’ve concluded “hold”:

-- Stop worrying about it.
-The single biggest mistake investors make in policy-transition windows is letting the tax tail wag the investment dog.
+1. Stop worrying about it.
+The single biggest mistake investors make in policy-transition windows is letting the tax tail wag the investment dog — and the final law specifically protects holders.

-- Re-run your portfolio plan with the new rules in mind for long-term scenarios — the reform doesn’t change much for slow-grow defensive assets, but high-growth equity and crypto positions have a slightly different exit math now.
+3. Re-run your portfolio plan with the new rules in mind for long-term scenarios — the reform doesn’t change much for slow-grow defensive assets, but high-growth equity and crypto positions have materially different exit math on future growth now.

-- Watch the new-build carve-out if you’re a property investor considering future purchases — post-2027 new builds retain the 50% discount under the per-disposal election, which materially shifts the new-vs-existing comparison.
+4. Watch the new-dwelling carve-out if you’re a property investor considering future purchases — new residential dwellings retain the 50% discount under a per-disposal choice (no time limit in the final law), which materially shifts the new-vs-existing comparison.

 Sources

-- ATO transitional guidance on contract-vs-settlement timing and integrity rules (forthcoming PCG, expected mid-2027).
+• ATO transitional guidance on contract-vs-settlement timing and integrity rules (forthcoming PCG, expected before 1 July 2027).

 Asset-class deep dives